Redlands Security: 405.422.6200

 Coach Koehler is an active member of the Oklahoma Coaches Association, Oklahoma City Area Baseball Coaches Association, and American Baseball Coaches Association.
 Koehler is a certified personal trainer (CPT), Performance Enhancement Specialist (PES) and Corrective Exercise Specialist (CES) through the National Academy of Sports Medicine.
 Coach Koehler is married and lives in El Reno with his wife, Kristen and daughter Kaisley.

-Paul Pulley is in his first year as assistant/pitching coach at Redlands Community College.
+Paul Pulley is in his second year as assistant/pitching coach at Redlands Community College.
 Pulley played four years of high school baseball at Tascosa High School.
 He received three Varsity letters and an All-District Award for pitching, along with the opportunity to play for Team Texas.

 From there he went to Seward County Community College in Liberal, Kansas where he collected 118.1 innings and sits in 6th place for most appearances in Seward County history.
 He also helped the Saints to a Junior College World Series birth in 2011, where he earned a 5-1 win with a complete game effort.